Bosnian mujahideen: War crimes trials

-It was alleged that Bosnian mujahideen participated in war crimes, including the killing, torture and beheading of Serbian and Croat civilians and soldiers.
-However no indictment was issued by the ICTY against them, but a few Bosnian Army officers were indicted on the basis of command responsibility.
-Both Amir Kubura and Enver Hadžihasanović (the indicted Bosnian Army officers) were ultimately acquitted on all counts related to the incidents involving the mujahideen.
+It was alleged that Bosnian mujahideen had participated in war crimes, including the killing, torture and beheading of Serbian and Croat civilians and soldiers.
+No indictment was issued by the ICTY against fighters, but some Bosnian Army officers were indicted on the basis of command responsibility.
+Two of the indicted, Amir Kubura and Enver Hadžihasanović, were initially convicted on counts related to incidents involving the mujahideen.
+They were later acquitted on appeal because it could not be established that they held effective command over the fighters responsible.
 In the judgment, the judges concluded that the Mujahideen were responsible for execution of 4 Croatian civilians in the village of Miletići in April 1993, inhumanely treating POWs and killing one at the Orašac camp in October 1993.

 The judgments in the cases of Hadžihasanović and Kabura concerned a number of events involving the mujahideen.
 On June 8, 1993, Bosnian Army units attacked Maljine, a Croat village.
 After the village was taken, a military police unit of the 306th Brigade of Bosnian Army arrived there.
 These policemen were tasked with evacuating and protecting the civilians in the villages taken by the Bosnian Army.
 The wounded were left on-site and around 200 people, including civilians and Croat soldiers, were taken by the police officers towards Mehurici.
 The commander of the 306th Brigade authorised the wounded be put onto a truck and transported to Mehurici.
 The 200 villagers who were being escorted to Mehurici by the 306th Brigade military police were intercepted by a group of mujahideens and a dozen Bosnian Army forces in Poljanice.
 They took prisoner at least 24 military-aged Croats and a 19 years old Croat girl who was wearing a Red Cross armband.
 The prisoners were taken to Bikoši, between Maljine and Mehurici.
 All these prisoners including the 19 years old girl were executed in Bikoši while they were being held prisoner.